 Ray Sanborn is the pesident of Kama'aina Care, Inc., overseeing all operations of the four divisions (camp, preschool, school age, and hotels and convention) of this multiservice organization that provides ongoing quality education and enrichment programs serving over 7,500 children and families on a daily basis and has an employee base of 1,000.
 A graduate of the University of Hawaii, Ray has served on the ACA Southern California/Hawaii Board, is an ACA standards visitors, and is a validator for the National Association for the Education of Young Children.
 He has worked for the Department of the Navy, at Kaneohe Marine Corps Base, and is a voting member of the State of Hawaii Childcare Advisory Committee.
 Ray is serving his first term on the ACA Board of Directors.

-Dr. Andrew Schneider-Munoz is the lead consultant at the National Center for Innovation and Excellence, based in Florida.
+Dr. Andrew Schneider-Munoz is the Deputy Chief and Senior Fellow at the National CASA , based in Seattle, Washington.
 He is a Harvard-trained child psychologist and anthropologist who helped found a new national certification for direct care professionals now available to youth workers in afterschool, juvenile justice, child welfare, and other practice settings for children, youth, and families.
 He is editor of the Journal of Child & Youth Care Work, which reaches the leaders in more than 100 countries and an editor for Afterschool Around the Globe: Policy, Practices and for Youth Voice: New Directions for Youth Development.
 Andrew is a consultant for the Young Fellow and Youth Engagement Team at the Jim Casey Youth Opportunities Initiative, is a consultant and scientific advisor to Youth Thrive at the Center for the Study of Social Policy, and is a consultant to Skillman Foundation Youth Development Alliance youth development hubs in six Detroit neighborhoods.
 He serves as a member of the Executive Committee for Child Trends.
 He was a camper attending camps through Boy Scouts.
 He is familiar with ACA through his professional relationship with former ACA Board member, Ellen Gannett who recommended him for consideration.
 Andy is based out of Florida.

 Mike Stringer is the vice president of Business Development for DollarDays International.
 He graduated from the University of Tennessee.
 Mike began his career and executive business experience with Illinois Tool Works, Inc., a Fortune 100 company, where he opened, managed, and grew major accounts such as Home Depot, Lowes, Menards, Ace Hardware, and Sears.
 From 2005 to 2008, Mike was the National Sales Manager for a privately held nutraceutical company.
 He was responsible for all major national and global distribution.
 At DollarDays, Mike implemented a new business development division, leveraging his experience in selling and account management to create new revenue streams with national accounts and partnerships.
 With his passion to help nonprofit organizations stretch their dollars, he arranged national programs for The Salvation Army, Gospel Rescue Mission, Kiwanis Clubs, Christian Camp and Conference Association, the American Camp Association, and many other organizations that help those in need.
 He has been working with ACA camps for years to supply products to enhance their programs.
 Mike spent summers involved in Everybody Counts, a nonprofit agency dedicated to the empowerment and independence of people with disabilities.
 He enjoys volunteering and spending time swimming with children with disabilities.
 Dollar Days is a business affiliate of ACA.
 Michael is based in Scottsdale, Arizona.